 Wartime songs will be belted out by an authentic concert party throughout the weekend with Marina Mae, Kevin Mac, George Formby and the D-Day Darlings as well as traditional dancing.
 Plus performances by Masquerade.

-The Red Lion public house will be serving drinks and wartime styled meals.
+The Red Lion public house will be serving real ale and wartime styled meals.

 On Saturday evening we have live performances from Ashby Big Band ‘Little Band’ from around 7:30pm in the Marquee.